-The greatest challenges are safety and independence…followed by the social / romantic / employment aspect.
+The greatest challenges are safety and independence…followed by the social/romantic/employment aspect.

 What is your greatest Accomplishment?

-Moved out at the age of 18, got my bachelor’s degree, my full driver’s license, owned my own car and established my own freelance /advocacy career.
+Moved out at the age of 18, got my bachelor’s degree, my full driver’s license, owned my own car, and established my own freelance /advocacy career.

 How has LGMD influenced you into becoming the person you are today?

 It has really allowed me to not take the little things in life for granted…I practice gratitude and mindfulness daily.
 I have learned that I am more capable and stronger than I ever imagined I could be.
 I handle and cope with adversity quite well now and I am a much more spiritual person because of this journey.
-I’ve also learned the value in prioritizing my mental health and focusing on what I can control.
+I’ve also learned the value of prioritizing my mental health and focusing on what I can control.